APPUSAHU07/logicalclasses/README.md

 # logicalclasses
-This repo is completely filled with logical programs
+This repo is all about logical programs